How Much to Build a Bowling Alley in Nigeria? 2026 NGN & USD Cost Guide

 - Production and factory testing (Flying, Guangzhou): 30–45 days

-- Export customs clearance and vessel loading (China): 3–5 days — Flying handles all export documentation including Commercial Invoice, Packing List, Bill of Lading, Certificate of Origin, and HS code guidance
+- Export customs and vessel loading (China): 3–5 days — Flying handles all export documentation

 - Sea freight (Guangzhou → Lagos Apapa): 28–35 days

-The practical implication for Nigerian Naira budget planning: if you want to open in October, your equipment order needs to be confirmed no later than late June.
-Plan for four months from order to equipment on-site and ready for installation.
+Planning note: If you want to open in October, your equipment order needs to be confirmed no later than late June.
+Allow approximately four months from order confirmation to equipment on-site and ready for installation.

 5. Lagos vs Abuja: Which City Offers the Better Return?

-Both Lagos and Abuja support profitable venues — but they represent very different investment profiles.
-Understanding the differences helps you match the right format and budget to the right market.
+Both Lagos and Abuja can support profitable venues — but they represent very different investment profiles.

 | Factor | Lagos | Abuja |